Cherrie (singer)

 Shiriihan Mohamed Abdulle (born 16 June 1991), known mononymously as Cherrie, is a Swedish singer of Somali descent.
 She has released three albums and mixtapes, collaborated with international artists such as Stormzy and Kehlani, and in 2019 a short film was released about her life and rise to stardom.
-Cherrie was raised in Lojo in Finland, where her parents fled from Somalia.
-At the age of 10 she and her brother, K27, moved to Rinkeby in Stockholm together with their mother.
+Cherrie was raised in Lohja, Finland, where her parents fled from Somalia.
+At the age of 10 she and her brother, Kalid Abdulle, moved to Rinkeby in Stockholm together with their mother.